Deaadman/ItemRarities/Information/PatchNotes.md

 	- Implement a custom API system for easier integration.
 - Customization
     - Give players the ability to change the colours of each rarity label using `ModSettings`.
+    	- Some sort of display showing the differences in colour?
 - Accessibility
 	- Use `ModSettings` to allow users to set colourblind options from Deuteranopia, Protanopia and Tritanopia.
 - Inventory